-36 How and on what grounds may purchasers or users of pharmaceuticals or devices seek recourse for regulatory and legal infringements?
+How and on what grounds may purchasers or users of pharmaceuticals or devices seek recourse for regulatory and legal infringements?

-Individuals are entitled to file complaints against the providers of a service or manufacturers of a product before PROFECO, on the grounds that the product of interest does not comply with the essential requirements provided by the applicable regulations and NOMs or the advertised characteristics and functionality.
+Individuals are entitled to file complaints against the providers of a service or manufacturers of a product before the Federal Agency for the Protection of Consumers (PROFECO), on the grounds that the product of interest does not comply with the essential requirements provided by the applicable regulations and NOMs or the advertised characteristics and functionality.
 PROFECO, non-profit associations and a common representative of a group of at least 30 members can now pursue class actions.
 The federal procedural laws have been amended to allow class actions before the federal courts.

 The Federal Economic Competition Commission (COFECE) can conduct investigations on many aspects related to the manufacturing and commercialisation of medicines and carry out inspection visits on requests of individuals or on its own initiative.
 After conclusion of the investigation stage, COFECE will determine whether to close the case or to start administrative proceedings.
 In both cases, COFECE can impose preliminary injunctions.
 The affected party can claim damages before a court.
-Follow-on private litigation against manufacturers is possible, but is not as common as in other jurisdictions, such as the US.
+Follow-on private litigation against manufacturers is possible, but is not as common as in other jurisdictions, such as the United States.
 Additionally, COFECE can file criminal complaints.